 1.3 Recent Tests

-The results of your tests are displayed as icons.
-The following table explaines the meanings of those icons:
+The results of your test cases are displayed as the following labels:

 The following three icons exist for test cases, test suites, and data-driven test cases: